haraldeskeland/Harbor-showcase/README.md

 # Harbor - Ecommerce Dashboard

-> A comprehensive ecommerce dashboard for analytics, order management, inventory tracking, and business insights.

 Harbor is a modern, feature-rich ecommerce dashboard designed to streamline your online business operations.
 With real-time analytics, intelligent inventory management, and integrated team collaboration tools, Harbor provides everything you need to run and grow your ecommerce business.

 ---